Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

 As a first test of our method for self-consistency, we generate synthetic CMDs for a variety of SFHs using our basis functions and simulated ASTs.
 For our noise model we generate artificial stars with 50\% completeness limits in J and K at 27~mag using the \texttt{makefake} function in \texttt{MATCH}.
 These fake ASTs only include the effects of photon noise and not crowding.

 To measure the AGB star SFH, we run \texttt{MATCH} on the `observed' CMDs shown in Figure \ref{fig:mock}.
-We adopt an age range of $\log(t) = 8.0$ to $9.9$ with a spacing of 0.1 dex and a metallicity range of [M/H] = -0.4 to 0.0 dex with a spacing of 0.1~dex.
+We adopt an age range of $\log(\rm{age}) = 8.0$ to $9.9$ with a spacing of 0.1 dex and a metallicity range of [M/H] = -1.4 to 0.0 dex with a spacing of 0.2~dex.
 We use well-populated basis functions ($\sim10^8 M_{\odot}$) to minimize any effects of Poisson variations, which are the not purpose of this test.

 Next, we run the simulated CMDs through \texttt{MATCH} as if they were real photometric datasets.
 We then compute random uncertainties using HMC.
 We ran an exhaustive set of simulations with various SFHs.
 For brevity, we only explore a couple of illustrative examples below for a constant and bursty SFH.
-However, the conclusions are the same no matter in the input SFH: \texttt{MATCH} self-consistency recovers the input SFH using mock data.
+However, the conclusions are the same no matter in the input SFH: \texttt{MATCH} self-consistently recovers the input SFH using mock data, within the expected errors.

-\textbf{Synthetic Galaxy I: Multi-burst SFH.} Synthetic galaxy I was created from three star formation bursts with ages of 2.0, 5.0, 7.9 Gyr and metallicities [M/H] = -0.4, -0.2, 0.0 dex, respectively.
+\textbf{Synthetic Galaxy I: Multi-burst SFH.} Synthetic galaxy I was created from three star formation bursts with ages of 2.0, 5.0, 7.6 Gyr and metallicities [M/H] = -0.4, -0.2, 0.0 dex, respectively.
 Each burst forms a stellar mass of $10^8 M_{\odot}$.
 In the top panel of Figure \ref{fig:mock}, we show the ``observed'' CMD, recovered best fit model CMD, and residual CMD, along with the recovered and input star formation histories.

 \textbf{Synthetic Galaxy II: Constant SFH.} Synthetic galaxy II was created using a roughly constant star formation rate of $0.1~\rm{M_{\odot}/yr}$ from log(age)=8.0 to 9.9~dex at a fixed metallicity of [M/H]=0.0~dex.
 In the bottom panel of Figure \ref{fig:mock}, we show the ``observed'' CMD, recovered best fit model CMD, and residual CMD, along with the recovered and input star formation histories.